carvel-dev/carvel/site/content/vendir/docs/develop/sync.md

 ## Sync with HTTP authentication

-For HTTP sources that require authentication, configure the HTTP content with a `secretRef`.
+For HTTP sources that require authentication, configure the HTTP contents with a `secretRef`.

 Use `username` and `password` keys for basic authentication (Authorization: Basic <BASE64_CREDENTIALS>):